j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

 ![intercept](./images/bcactf/tictactoe/intercept.png)

-* As we can see, a WebSocket request is being sent to the server with the current position marked by us on the board and a response from the server with the server's move.
+* As we can see, a WebSocket request is being sent to the server with the current position marked by us on the board, and a response from the server with the server's move.
 So, if we modify the request at the position when we are just a step before winning, we can win the game and get the flag.

 ![response](./images/bcactf/tictactoe/response.png)

-* Let's change this so that we can win the game
+* Let's change this so that we can win the game.
 Modified response:

 ![modified](./images/bcactf/tictactoe/modified.png)